Image Can Bring Your Memory Back: A Novel Multi-Modal Guided Attack against Image Generation Model Unlearning: Methodology

 \subsection{Overview}

-We propose \textbf{\attacker}, a novel multi-modal adversarial framework against unlearned image generation models (IGMs).
-Unlike conventional text-only attacks, \attacker integrates adversarially optimized image prompts with the original textual inputs, leveraging a reference image $P_{ref}$—which implicitly contains the erased concept—as guidance throughout the optimization process.
-As illustrated in Figure~\ref{fig:framework}, the framework consists of three stages. \textbf{Stage I: Latent Encoding} (Sec. \ref{sec:stage-1}).
-The reference image $P_{ref}$ and an initial image prompt $P_{image}^{init}$—constructed by injecting substantial random noise $\delta$ into $P_{ref}$—are encoded into latent representations $z_{ref}$ and $z_{adv}$ via the image encoder $\mathcal{E}_i$ in the unlearned IGM $\mathcal{G}_u$. \textbf{Stage II: Iterative Latent Optimization} (Sec. \ref{sec:stage-2}).
-The adversarial latent $z_{adv}$ is iteratively optimized under the guidance of the fixed reference latent $z_{ref}$.
-At each diffusion timestep $t$, the U-Net predicts noise residuals $\hat{\epsilon}_{ref}$ and $\hat{\epsilon}_{adv}$.
-The adversarial loss $\mathcal{L}_{adv}$—defined as the discrepancy between these predictions—is minimized through gradient-based updates. \textbf{Stage III: Multi-modal Attack} (Sec. \ref{sec:stage-3}).
-The optimized latent $z_{adv}$ is decoded into an adversarial image $P_{image}^{adv}$.
-When paired with the original text prompt $P_{text}$, this multi-modal input is fed into the unlearned IGM $\mathcal{G}_u$, resulting in a regenerated image $I^*$ that aligns visually with $P_{text}$ and successfully recovers the erased target concept $c$.
-Below, we elaborate on the design details of each stage.
-The pseudo-code of the \attacker pipeline is shown in Alg.~\ref{alg:igmu_attack} of Appendix~\ref{app:alg}.
+We propose \textbf{\attacker}, a multi-modal adversarial framework targeting unlearned IGMs.
+Unlike conventional text-only attacks, \attacker jointly optimizes adversarial image prompt by leveraging a reference image $P_{ref}$ as guidance.
+As illustrated in Figure~\ref{fig:framework}, \attacker comprises three stages: \textbf{(1) Latent Encoding}: The reference image $P_{ref}$ and a noise-injected initial prompt are encoded into latent representations. \textbf{(2) Iterative Latent Optimization}: The adversarial latent is iteratively refined under the guidance of the reference latent by minimizing the discrepancy between their predicted noise residuals. \textbf{(3) Multi-modal Attack}: The optimized latent is decoded to an adversarial image, which, paired with the text prompt, forms a multi-modal input to the unlearned IGM, enabling effective recovery of the erased target concept.
+Details of each stage are described in the following sections, and the overall pipeline is summarized in Algorithm~\ref{alg:igmu_attack} (Appendix~\ref{app:alg}).